sphrak/opendata-download-radar/README.md

 # opendata-download-radar

-A drop-in API replacement if you want to use grayscale radar imagery as `.png` rather than the `.tif`-format.
+**I am not working on this anymore.
+Maybe in the future.**

+Status: proof-of-concept, not even alpha

+A drop-in proxy service for colorizing grayscale radar imagery from SMHI Öppna API Radar in `.tif` and converts it to `.png`.

 You can run it in two modes, either serve the imagery in gray-scale but as `.png` or you can supply a colorscheme that colorizes the imagery for you, still serving you it as `.png`.

-> Downloads and colorizes and serves a 887x471 pixel image in < 100 ms.
+Downloads and colorizes and serves a 887x471 px image in < 100 ms on my laptop.

-## Why is this useful?
-If you want to utilize the grayscale radar imagery on certain platforms such as Android you stuck with the `.tif`-format.
-This format is not officially supported by the image decoders built into the Android framework.

-Supports latest radar images served as `.png`.

 ### What is this?
 SMHI Open Data API does not support serving unbranded imagery unless